geopython/diving-into-pygeoapi/workshop/content/docs/index.md

 As always, core pygeoapi support and community information can be found on the pygeoapi [website](https://pygeoapi.io/community).

-Contributions are always enncouraged and welcome!
+Contributions are always encouraged and welcome!

 ## Now, on to the workshop.
 Let's go!